top of page

 • What is the best way to get in contact and/or schedule?

 The consultation form is required of new and prospective clients.
+E-mail is the best way to get in contact and/or schedule at this time.

 • What states do you provide counseling/therapy in?